-When I picked up Brit Bennett’s The Mothers, I knew that it wasn’t one of those tales.
+When I picked up Brit Bennett’s The Mothers (Shop your local indie store), I knew that it wasn’t one of those tales.
 It was a book about a small black community in southern California, written in a folkloric way with the nuances of modern technology.
 The book is named after a group of older women in the community, wise in their years and lovingly all-knowing.

 We were girls once.
 As hard as that is to believe.

 Oh, you can’t see it now — our bodies have stretched and sagged, faces and necks dropping.
 That’s what happens when you get old.
 Every part of you drops, as if the body is moving closer to where it’s from and where it’ll return.